mongodb/mongo-rust-driver/README.md

 ### Rocket
 The Rocket web framework provides built-in support for MongoDB via the Rust driver.
 The documentation for the [`rocket_db_pools`](https://api.rocket.rs/v0.5-rc/rocket_db_pools/index.html) crate contains instructions for using MongoDB with your Rocket application.

-## Platforms

-The driver tests against Linux, MacOS, and Windows in CI.

 ## Note on connecting to Atlas deployments

 In order to connect to a pre-4.2 Atlas instance that's M2 or bigger, the `openssl-tls` feature flag must be enabled.
 The flag is not required for clusters smaller than M2 or running server versions 4.2 or newer.